Wes Craven’s New Nightmare

 “Every kid knows who Freddy is.
 He’s like Santa Claus, or King Kong.”

-Craven takes sideswipes at not only New Line and the Elm Street franchise, but the conservative notion that horror cinema is harmful to its audience.
+Craven takes barbed swipes at not only New Line and the Elm Street franchise, but the conservative notion that horror cinema is harmful to its audience.
 The doctor who tends to Heather's young son Dylan (Miko Hughes) believes that he is developing schizophrenia due to trauma induced by watching his mother's horror films.
 Craven also comments on the way in which horror film audiences have, rather disturbingly, embraced the figure of a dream-stalking child killer as a sort of heroic icon; a barbed reference to how New Line diluted his initial creation.
 In a shrewdly telling scene, Langenkamp is being interviewed on a TV show about her work on the Elm Street films, when Englund suddenly appears as Freddy and completely steals the spotlight, whipping the audience into an excited frenzy.
 After the show he’s mobbed by teens wanting his autograph as Langenkamp patiently waits on the sidelines.
 The contrast between this wise-cracking, jester-like Krueger is worlds away from the incarnation that later stalks through New Nightmare.
 Englund portrays him as a much more menacing figure and even his appearance is strikingly different and much more sinister than that of his earlier incarnations.

 Throughout the film, Craven addresses the argument that horror films can be harmful to those who watch them, but also slyly reveals that, within the context of this particular story, they can also have a harmful effect on those involved in the production process.
-Craven appears as himself and he’s working on a screenplay inspired by his nightmares which mysteriously begins to pre-empt what is happening in reality.
+Craven appears as himself, working on a screenplay inspired by his nightmares which mysteriously begins to pre-empt what is happening in reality.
 At one stage we see his computer screen and the screenplay he’s writing; what we see on screen are the lines we have just heard him and Langenkamp speak.
 We then fade to black, just as it said on the screen.
-Much later, we see Heather reading the script to her son as though it was the fairytale she was reading him earlier.
+Much later, we see Heather reading the script to her son as though it was the fairy tale she was reading him earlier.

 While there is a lot of reflection on the workings of horror cinema, New Nightmare also works as an effective exercise in cinematic terror.
 Heather and her son are terrorised by Krueger in their dreams and eventually the waking world as fantasy/cinema and reality merge.
-The stakes are increasingly stacked against her as she finds herself ostracised; her friends and colleagues insisting that what she’s experiencing is due to her nervous disposition.
+The stakes are increasingly stacked against her as she finds herself ostracised; her friends and colleagues insisting that what she’s experiencing is the result of a nervous breakdown.
 She has to delve deep to find the strength that she originally imbued Nancy with in order to fend off her demons – real and otherwise.
 Everything has a subtle, underlying menace, from the overly enthusiastic limo-driver who insists that Freddy should never have been killed off, to the talk show host who seems a little too keen to chat about Heather’s son and her private life, and the doctor who quietly insists horror films have caused Heather’s son to have a nervous breakdown.
 The tone is much darker and more serious than it’s ever been in an Elm Street movie, as it unfurls as a low key exercise in perfectly crafted tension and atmosphere.
 Events build steadily to a climax which unfolds in a hell world inspired by Dante’s Inferno, with Greco-Roman artefacts meshing with more traditional Elm Street imagery such as a vast and steamy boiler room filled with fiery furnaces.
 It helps cement the notion that the evil personified by Freddy is an ancient one.
 Certain digital effects are a little dated, but they’re sparingly used.

 Preceding the likes of Scream, Wes Craven’s New Nightmare is one of the most intelligent and provocative post-modern horror films ever produced.
 It stands tall over the whole series of Elm Street films, and in this writer’s humble opinion, is perhaps Wes Craven’s best film.
 With its foreboding atmosphere and chilling implications, it not only entertains, but also raises intelligent questions about the nature of fear, horror cinema and the darker side of pop culture.